 The core transformation team—STW leaders and digital engineering experts from Cognizant—conducted daily scrum meetings to implement the people, process and tools required to modernize each train.
 Agile teams are named for the user benefits they deliver—and staff are encouraged to work on the features that interest them most.
 “When planning a sprint, we start by asking, ‘What would this look like if it were easy?’” says Mark Gwynne, Head of Operations for STW.
 All teams in an Agile Release Train work in the same location, facilitating communication, collaboration and skill sharing.

 Generating excitement about Agile ways of working.
 Accustomed to waterfall development, engineers initially resisted change.
-To help them appreciate the benefits of Agile ways of working, a variety of events were held:
+STW leadership set an example and motivated the team by being the first adapters of these changes and also guided us along this shift from the traditional way of working.
+Further, to help the team appreciate the benefits of agile ways of working, Cognizant held a variety of events:

 - Brown bag lunch sessions to introduce DevOps and Agile methodologies.